Forms of Elder Abuse – Exhaustive List

 - Reports by the elderly person of being verbally or emotionally mistreated.

-- Unusual behavior, which could be attributed as signs of dementia, but are not in reality, including rocking, sucking and biting.
+- Unusual behavior, which could be attributed as signs of dementia, but is not in reality, including rocking, sucking and biting.

 More Signs Of Elderly Neglect

-Neglect can take several forms, generally the refusal of providing the elderly adult with necessities, such as shelter, food, water, personal hygiene, personal safety, medicine, comfort and other essentials, which are agreed upon or implied in the responsibility to an elderly person.
+Neglect can take several forms, generally the refusal of providing the elderly adult with necessities, such as shelter, food, water, personal hygiene, personal safety, medicine, comfort and other essentials, which are agreed upon or implied in the caretaker’s responsibility to an older adult.

 Neglect can be the failure or refusal in any way of a person or staff members obligated duties to the elderly person.
 It can also be a failure on the part of a person, who has fiduciary responsibilities.
-So it’s a failure to provide care for the elderly person, which means not paying for necessary home care services or long term care facility costs.
-This can also be a failure of an in-home service provider, to provide the necessary car required.
+So it’s a failure to provide care for the elderly person.

 What are Some Signs and Symptoms of Neglect?